wendyverdonk93/docs/content/payment-methods/prepaid-cards/gift-cards/branded-personalized-gift-card.md

 * When using your own integration, the correct gateway code will be provided by MultiSafepay as soon as we have receive it.
 For additional information on how to process a gift card transaction, see our [API documentation page](/api/#gift-card)

 * The implementation of the personalized gift card within own integration is the responsibility of the merchant.
-However, if any assistance is needed, please contact our Integration team at <integration@multisafepay.com>
+However, if any assistance is needed, please contact our Integration Team at <integration@multisafepay.com>

 > _Due to the distinctiveness of the personalized gift card, it is not possible to add this payment method as a standard method in the plugins.
 Therefore, the implementation of the personalized gift card within the backend of the webshop is the merchant's own responsibility.